 A trip to Europe was on the horizon.
 My lady asked me to make her a moto jacket for our expedition, and that reignited my love for making things out of leather.
 One thing led to another, and I found myself continuing to work with leather through various personal and contract projects thereafter.

 For every project, I accumulated some leftover leather pieces that I didn't have the heart to throw out.
 I don't know why, maybe because it's a natural material and I should pay my respect to the animal sacrificed for it.
-Maybe I just liked looking at the growing pile of strangely shaped and stringy black pieces leftover every time I cut into a hide.
+Maybe I just liked looking at the growing pile of strange black pieces, leftover every time I cut into a hide.
 Regardless of the reason, my little bag of scraps didn't stay little for very long.

 I found myself in a similar situation with my old snowboard jacket.
 I made a working prototype for my Japow trip last year and my prized Burton coat that I bought the year I moved to Whistler, just hung, collecting dust, in my closet.
 Same deal with the scraps, I knew it was just taking up space but I couldn't bring myself to throw it out.